 Is it enough to see Sarah Miles in Lidl?

 The Fannings have reached a bit of a crossroads again.
-After so long in Amsterdam, it’s proving harder to find the right place to settle back in the UK.
-We own a house that Mr. Fanning poured his soul into giving a major makeover and rent a Brighton flat that takes damp to new levels.
+After so long in Amsterdam, it’s proving harder to find the right place to settle back in the UK and start writing again.
+We own a house that Mr. Fanning poured his soul into, giving a major makeover and rent a Brighton flat that takes damp to new levels.
 It’s time to decide whether to head back up north or buy a place down here.

 Middle class conversations